gatewaycash/gateway/modules/api-docs/source/index.html.md

 </aside>

 <aside class="notice">
-if an invoice is paid without calling the `POST /paid` endpoint, the payment will still eventually be forwarded to the merchant via the Gateway broken payments service within 24 hours.
+If an invoice is paid without calling the `POST /paid` endpoint, the payment will still eventually be forwarded to the merchant via the Gateway broken payments service within 24 hours.
 However, applications should always send a `POST /paid` request whenever possible so the merchant can receive the payment